Skip to main content

 comes from the vendor or distributor of the recursive server

 software.
-This list is usually correct and complete when shipped,
+Although this list is generally accurate and complete at

 The domain names for the root servers are called the "root server

 identifiers".
-This list has been stable since 1997, but the IPv4 and
+Although this list has remained stable since 1997, the

-IPv6 addresses for the root server identifiers sometimes change.
+associated IPv4 and IPv6 addresses for these root server identifiers

-Therefore, it is important that resolvers be able to cope with
+Therefore, it is important that resolvers are able to cope with

 change, even without relying upon configuration updates to be applied